opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 The where clause can be used in the whole search API as the parameter where.
 Its goal is to filter rows with a combination of where expressions.
-A where expression can be :
+A where expression can be:

 - a search query
 - a filter function